-To promote cost-effective net-zero energy and other progressive performance targets, the Cities will use a performance-based procurement (PBP) methodology for new Performance-based procurement has shown success in allowing governments to achieve the highest level of feasible building performance without increasing costs.

-city buildings or substantial retrofits.
+To promote cost-effective net-zero energy and other progressive performance targets, the Cities will use a performance-based procurement (PBP) methodology for new city buildings or substantial retrofits.
 The PBP methodology has shown success in allowing governments to achieve the highest level of feasible building performance without increasing costs.
 A summary of the approach follows; for more, see the U.S. Department of Energy's "How-To Guide for Energy-Performance-Based Procurement."